CU-Assignments/Assignment2-Pratima/README.md

 # Assignment2-Pratima

+Instructions: Create a PDF file that includes the code snippet along with screenshots of the submission.

 Arrays and logic building:
 1. Print elements of an array: https://www.geeksforgeeks.org/problems/print-elements-of-array4910/1
 2. Search array for a particular element: https://www.geeksforgeeks.org/problems/search-an-element-in-an-array-1587115621/1